alchemyplatform/alchemy-sdk-js/docs-md/modules.md

 Ƭ **AlchemyPendingTransactionsEventFilter**: `Object`

-Event filter for the {@link AlchemyWebSocketProvider.on} and {@link AlchemyWebSocketProvider.once} methods to use Alchemy's custom `alchemy_pendingTransactions` endpoint.
+Event filter for the [AlchemyWebSocketProvider.on](classes/AlchemyWebSocketProvider.md#on) and [AlchemyWebSocketProvider.once](classes/AlchemyWebSocketProvider.md#once) methods to use Alchemy's custom `alchemy_pendingTransactions` endpoint.

 Returns the transaction information for all pending transactions that match a